aspose-cells/Aspose.Cells-API-References/english/go-cpp/Slicer/SetStyleType/_index.md

 ## SetStyleType function

-Specify the type of Built-in slicer stylethe default type is SlicerStyleLight1
+Specify the type of Built-in slicer style.The default type is SlicerStyleLight1.

 ```go